Iraqi Interim Government: Allawi's policies

 In August, Allawi closed the Iraqi office of Al Jazeera for thirty days.
 His minister Hoshiyar Zebari deplored the "one-sided and biased coverage" and declared that the interim government "will not allow some people to hide behind the slogan of freedom of the press and media."
 Allawi also appointed ex-Baathist and former Saddam intelligence officer Ibrahim Janabi as the head of the Higher Media Commission, a regulator of Iraq's media.
 The banning of Al Jazeera was widely criticised in the Arab world and the West, for example by Reporters Sans Frontières who called it "a serious blow to press freedom".

 The negotiations that followed the fighting between Muqtada al-Sadr's militia and joint US/Iraqi forces in Najaf ended when Allawi withdrew his emissary Mouwaffaq al-Rubaie on August 14.
 An al-Sadr spokesman alleged that they "had agreed with Rubaie on all points but Allawi called him back and he ended the issue."

 Criticism

+Under the US-created interim government, human rights suffered, as displacements on sectarian grounds broke out with the security services being alleged to be behind hundreds of disappearances, while US counter-insurgency destroyed homes and infrastructure such that by 2005, women and children made up 20% of civilian deaths.

 Allawi has been heavily criticised by members of his own government.
 Justice minister Malik Dohan al-Hassan resigned over the issue of an arrest warrant of Ahmed Chalabi.
 Vice president Ibrahim al-Jafari commented on the attacks against al-Sadr: "War is the worst choice, and it is only used by a bad politician."
 Another Iraqi official said: "There are brush fires burning out of control all over the place from terrorists and insurgents, and he starts a new bonfire in Najaf."

 While the strategy of "eliminat[ing] Moqtada Sadr's political movement" by "crushing his military power" instead of integrating him into the political process received mostly praise in the West, the Arab press levelled harsh criticism of Allawi's handling of the Najaf situation.